ali1845/pythonNotes/Inheritance_hierarchy_of_classes.md

     - That means *CommissionEmployee* will be derived from *SalaryEmploee*

-            # Derived class for commission based employee from the class SalaryEmployee
+            # Derived class for commission-based employee from the class SalaryEmployee

             class CommissionEmployee(SalaryEmployee):
                 def __init__(self, id, name, weekly_salary, commission):